We've designed Reincubate iPhone Backup Extractor to be easy for users of all levels, on Windows and macOS.

-The restrictions passcode is the PIN set in iOS to enable parental controls on an iPhone.
+The Screen Time passcode (called "restrictions passcode" prior to iOS 12) is the PIN set in iOS to enable parental controls on an iPhone.
 Apple provide more information about it on their site.

-Reincubate iPhone Backup Extractor's menu includes a "Utilities" section, which has two functions for the restrictions PIN: to reset it, and to recover it.
+Reincubate iPhone Backup Extractor's menu includes a "Utilities" section, which has two functions for the Screen Time passcode: to reset it, and to recover it.

-The restrictions passcode can be recovered using the "Recover Restrictions PIN" option in the Utilities menu.
-The option will be greyed out if no restrictions passcode is set on the backed up device.
+The Screen Time parental restrictions passcode can be recovered using the "Recover Screen Time / restrictions passcode" option in the Utilities menu.
+The option will be greyed out if no Screen Time or restrictions passcode is set on the backed up device.

 Reset restrictions PIN